 A traveler's guide to Azerbaijan's monuments and statues

-From the Nizami statue in Baku to the poets of Karabakh, a guide to the monuments and sculptures that tell Azerbaijan's story — who they honor, why they were built, and how to read them on a trip.
+From Baku's Nizami statue to the poets of Karabakh — a guide to the monuments that tell Azerbaijan's story: who they honor and why they matter.

 The country honors its poets first